-How do you repair a vehicle body control module?
+What Next: How do you repair a vehicle body control unit?

 It’s usually not possible to repair a body control module at home.
 Most of the time, a faulty body control module is caused by a fault or failure within the module, and will require a professional repair or refurb.

 It’s usually cheaper to just replace the unit with a new module or a refurbished one.

 The physical replacement of a body control module is not difficult, it usually involves a few electrical connectors and retaining bolts.
 The ‘difficult’ part is programming the new unit to the vehicle.
 Unless you’ve got the right equipment, this is usually not possible to do at home and should be left to a dealer or an independent auto expert.